Video

 And today, I'll be talking a little bit about my market observations and predictions in the RPO and hiring market for 2026.

 So coming into this year, we were hearing a lot of optimism in the marketplace.
+But unfortunately, the prevalent theme right now is still a lot of uncertainty.

+There's increased scrutiny on cost and the associated risk of engaging with partners of any size.
 Businesses are struggling still to project their performance, which then trickles down to HR and TA leaders who are facing a lot of uncertainty in terms of their hiring projections and how they need to plot their teams and their budgets for the year.

 I'm hearing a lot of, we know we have to hire, but we don't know how many and we don't know when and we don't know where necessarily.
+I'm also hearing a lot about skills gaps in healthcare technology manufacturing becoming more and more acute.
+And you're also seeing and hearing a lot about the proliferation of AI usage on both sides of the process.

-So one thing that I think that's impacting is eroding efficiencies that could be gained from AI usage by companies because Canada's have just as much access to AI tools, if not more sometimes where they can match themselves to ideal candidate profiles or represent themselves and their skills that may or may not be as deep as they claim or maybe masking other candidates who are better suited to the rules.
+So one thing that I think that's impacting is eroding efficiencies that could be gained from AI usage by companies because candidates have just as much access to AI tools, if not more sometimes where they can match themselves to ideal candidate profiles or represent themselves and their skills that may or may not be as deep as they claim or maybe masking other candidates who are better suited to the rules.

 I think it's interesting since it's kind of a continuation, what they'll be asking for in the future is kind of a continuation around a couple of different things.

+When you define what an ideal candidate profile is, it's not just, they have this degree, they come from this school and they've been with us for five years.
+It's they've led these types of projects.
+We've seen these people grow and develop in our organization.
 We've seen them really kind of take a foot for a forward stance in terms of participating in succession planning and being an asset that we can continue to kind of evolve and grow within our company.

 So it's, it's trying to quantify some of that.